logo

 Paralegal Certification in Indiana

 In Indiana, legal paraprofessionals, including paralegals and legal assistants, are permitted to perform certain legal tasks under the direct supervision of a qualified attorney.
-There are currently no statewide requirements for Indiana paralegal certification; however, most employers prefer candidates with formal paralegal education.
-Upon completing a paralegal program, paralegals are typically eligible to pursue voluntary national paralegal certification through an organization such as the National Federation of Paralegal Associations (NFPA), the National Association of Legal Assistants (NALA, the Paralegal Association), or the American Alliance of Paralegals (AAPI).
-These certification programs can increase a candidate’s marketability and indicate proficiency in both legal and professional skills.
-The Indiana State Bar Association (ISBA) also offers a voluntary paralegal certification, Indiana Registered Paralegal.
-For more information regarding paralegal certification, visit our guide Steps to Become a Paralegal.
+There are no statewide requirements for Indiana paralegal certification; however, most employers prefer candidates with formal paralegal education.
+Upon completing a paralegal program, paralegals are typically eligible to pursue voluntary national paralegal certification through an organization such as the National Federation of Paralegal Associations (NFPA), the National Association of Legal Assistants (NALA, the Paralegal Association), or the American Alliance of Paralegals Inc. (AAPI).
+These certification programs can increase a candidate’s marketability by indicating proficiency in both legal and professional skills.
+For more information about paralegal certification, visit our guide Steps to Become a Paralegal.

 Indiana Paralegal Career and Salary Outlook

-Large corporations with internal legal departments that commonly offer paralegal jobs in Indiana include Anthem, Eli Lilly, Cummins, and Steel Dynamics.
+Many opportunities for Indiana paralegals are found in law firms.
+Firms across the state provide excellent opportunities for entry-level and advanced paralegals.
+Large corporations with internal legal departments in Indiana also commonly offer paralegal jobs.
 Paralegals can also find many opportunities working for government agencies in Indiana at the state and local levels.
-LinkedIn is a good research resource where you can search on geography (Indiana or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Indiana with the most users as paralegals include:
+LinkedIn is a good research resource where you can search on geography (Indiana or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Indiana with the most users as paralegals include:

 • Barnes & Thornburg LLP